MicrosoftDocs/cpp-docs.it-it/docs/atl/reference/cdefaultchartraits-class.md

 ### <a name="parameters"></a>Parametri
  *x*
- Carattere da convertire in maiuscolo.
+ Carattere da convertire in caratteri maiuscoli.

 ## <a name="see-also"></a>Vedere anche
  [Cenni preliminari sulla classe](../../atl/atl-class-overview.md)